Kburry/iot-emulation/README.md

+NOTE: Please set Tab Width to 2 for best readability.
+Thank you :)

 The following program was created for Carleton University's SYSC 4001 Operating Systems course (Fall 2015).
 It was written by Reid Cain-Mondoux and Noah Segal via peer programming.

-Reid Cain-Mondoux: XXXYYYZZZ
-Noah Segal: 100911661

 This program emulates a network of devices connected via the Internet of Things (IOT).
 It consists of a Controller, Sensor(s), Actuator(s), and a Cloud.

+Reid Cain-Mondoux: 100945700
+Noah Segal: 100911661

-Platform: Fedora (tested)
+Supported Platform: Fedora (tested on CB-5109 Lab Computers)

 This program must be run via a terminal.
 There are two options: